casey/odin/README.md

 contributions
 -------------

-Your feature requests, pull request, suggestions, and additions to the default config are most appreciated!
+Your feature requests, pull request, suggestions, and additions to the default config are most welcome!